-As summer winds down and fall approaches, the holiest days of the Jewish calendar are upon us: and .
+As summer winds down and fall approaches, the holiest days of the Jewish calendar are upon us: Rosh Hashanah and Yom Kippur.
 The former, known as the Jewish New Year, is typically marked by festive customs and symbolic feasts.
-The latter ”, a somber day of reflection and praying for forgiveness, perhaps best known for the fast that accompanies it.
+The latter is the “Day of Atonement”, a somber day of reflection and praying for forgiveness, perhaps best known for the fast that accompanies it.
 Jewish people who observe Yom Kippur typically eat their last meal with friends and family before sundown on the eve of Yom Kippur, and then abstain from all food and beverages until sunset of the following day.

 While Yom Kippur is often referred to as the holiest day of the year for Jewish people, it’s a day that can be complex, challenging, and even triggering for those with eating disorders.
 Equip’s Director of Marketing, Lauren Gerber, knows this first-hand.
 “While Yom Kippur, the Jewish day of atonement, is intended to be solemn in its focus on personal reflection, it was actually solemn for me because the fasting robbed me, as eating disorders tend to do, of the beauty of a meaningful day,” she says.

 Gerber certainly isn’t alone.
-As we know, eating disorders do not discriminate, and they affect individuals of all ages, races, ethnicities, genders, religions, etc. As , “eating disorders, as with any mental illness, show no boundaries between demographics, with several studies indicating a rise in the problem for Jewish women.”
+As we know, eating disorders do not discriminate, and they affect individuals of all ages, races, ethnicities, genders, religions, etc. As the National Eating Disorder Association (NEDA) notes, “eating disorders, as with any mental illness, show no boundaries between demographics, with several studies indicating a rise in the problem for Jewish women.”

-While there’s no single reason for the statistics, suggested that in Orthodox communities in particular, there may be a reluctance to acknowledge eating disorders due to the ongoing stigma of mental illness (a pervasively taboo topic in many cultures). found that 25 percent of Jewish girls at a Toronto school suffered from eating disorders that merited treatment, compared with 18 percent of non-Jewish girls.
+While there’s no single reason for the statistics, a report in the Washington Times suggested that in Orthodox communities in particular, there may be a reluctance to acknowledge eating disorders due to the ongoing stigma of mental illness (a pervasively taboo topic in many cultures).
+One study found that 25 percent of Jewish girls at a Toronto school suffered from eating disorders that merited treatment, compared with 18 percent of non-Jewish girls.

 While there is no evidence that fasting during the High Holidays contributes to eating disorders, some individuals have experienced Yom Kippur to be particularly challenging.